sethvm/sethvm/README.md

 # G'day!
-I'm Seth 🚀
+I'm Seth 🌠

-- Engineering undergrad at the University of Waterloo
+📚 Engineering undergrad at the University of Waterloo

-- Product Designer
+✒️ Product Designer

+💪 Is probably out lifting or climbing

-- Occasionally writes code
+💻 Occasionally writes code
 ##
 💬 **Say hi on [LinkedIn](https://www.linkedin.com/in/sethvm)**